boclay/IOS-XE-ZTP/README.md

 How to install or setup the project for use.

-The following steps can be used to install the solution:
+The following activities are required for setup:
 * Build an Ubuntu VM instance
 * Install ISC DHCP server
 * Install Apache2 Web server
 * Install Node.js
-* Copy files to the appropriate destinations

 The Ubuntu server must be reachable from the subnet where the device is to be provisioned.

+Follow these steps to config the solution and start the service:

 1. Create a DHCP scope with Option 67 defined in "/etc/dhcp/dhcpd.conf"